mtgjson/mtgjson-website/docs/file-models/card-atomic/README.md

 > - **Attributes:** <i class="optional">optional</i>

 > ### identifiers
-> List of identifiers associated to a card.
+> A list of identifiers associated to a card.
 See the [Identifiers](/data-models/identifiers/) data model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v5.0.0`